ghostwond3r/Self-Way/README.md

 ./install.sh
 ```

-> To avoid to have to watch the screen the whole time, turn off the screen saver.
-To do this go in the kali menu and search for "power management" then turn it all off.
+> To avoid to having to watch the screen the whole time, turn off the screen saver.
+To do this go in the Kali menu and search for "power management" then turn it all off.

 > Make a reboot when its finish by typing `reboot` in the terminal and press `ENTER`